 Write and schedule tweets for @CAPolitiFact twitter page to engage our audience, ask for fact check suggestions and highlight current and past fact checks.

-Our interns must be students or recent graduates.
+Our interns must be students.
 Internships run approximately a semester or 250 hours, and we require at least 2 days/16 hours per week.

 1. Cover Letter

 - The name of your college or school.